sevenzig/pagedrift/test-upload.md

 - Some PDFs may be image-based and won't extract text well

 ### For MOBI files:
-- MOBI parsing is basic and may not work with all MOBI variants
+- Enhanced MOBI parser now extracts metadata, images, and proper chapter structure
-- Some MOBI files may have DRM protection
+- DRM-protected MOBI files cannot be parsed (remove DRM first with Calibre)
+- MOBI/AZW3 formats are fully supported